cmu-sei/juneberry/docs/specs/experiment_configuration_specification.md

 **Optional** prose description of this experiment.

 ## filters
-This sections lists the filters that can be applied training output or evaluation output.
+This section lists the filters that can be applied training output or evaluation output.
 Each model or test stanza has a **filters** field specified which filters to invoke after the training or evaluation as appropriate.
 Each entry in here describes a pattern for how the filter but the actual values will be filled